ruizhang84/Android-team/Project2/Design-Team/design-discussion.md

 <img src="pcassell3-design.png" width="700" />

 #### Pros
  - The deign is short and sweet.
-The implementation would be much easier with a simple class defination and direct function calls.
+The implementation would be much easier with a simple class definition and direct function calls.

  - The single TCCart class performs the tasks such as printCustomerCard() and sendMail().